saferpay/sndbx/texts/intro.md

 ### 3-D Secure on API-Level

 The Saferpay JSON-API does return all necessary information inside the Liability-Container, when using [Transaction Authorize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize) or [PaymentPage Assert](https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Assert).
 The important parameters are <strong>Authenticated</strong> and especially <strong>LiabilityShift</strong>.
-Furthermore <strong>LiableEntity</strong> will provide information about who will be liable in case of fraud.
+Furthermore <strong>LiableEntity</strong> will provide information about who will be liable in case of fraud, while <strong>Version</strong> will tell you the used 3D Secure protocoll (Sub-Versions are not conveyed!) and, in case of protocol-version 2, <strong>AuthenticationType</strong> will tell you whether the card holder went through a <strong>Frictionless</strong> or <strong>Challenged</strong> flow.

 <div class="info" style="min-height: 75px;">
   <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>